 We encourage a visit of no longer than two hours per visitor, which helps us manage our visitor numbers in the museum.
-As mentioned, the visiting booking time is only your arrival time, rather than a time by which you need to leave the museum.

-Yes please remember to wear a face covering while visiting the museum.
+Although the Government guidelines have changed, Reading Borough Council still requires that you continue to wear a face covering while visiting the museum.

 As with many high street shops, we have introduced a one-way route and maximum capacity to the gift shop to maintain social distancing.
 Please try to use cashless payments when making purchases.

 If you’d like to spend more time exploring our fantastic range of souvenirs and gifts, then please check out the Reading Museum online shop, where you can browse and order from the comfort of your home!